-The standard also includes a note to say this includes tasks that indirectly affect whether the product meets requirements, such as any involved in the quality management system.
+The standard requires competence in work affecting “the performance and effectiveness of the quality management system”.
 This means that when you are determining needs, providing training, and keeping records, you need to include the requirements of the quality management system as well as requirements for the product or services you provide.

 It’s very common to think about this when you write a job advertisement.
 You can use this mindset when writing job descriptions and determining competency requirements.
 Start with the responsibilities of the role and then think about what skills are needed to fulfil them.
-You’ll need to add in requirements that wouldn’t normally be included in a job ad, like knowledge specific to your organisation that’s provided in on-the-job training or induction, e.g., “Awareness of our Quality Management System”.
+You may want to add in requirements that wouldn’t normally be included in a job advertisement, like knowledge specific to your organisation that will will be provided in on-the-job training or induction, e.g., “Awareness of our Quality Management System”.

 If you’re starting from scratch, one approach is to ask everyone to describe their own duties, and what skills are needed – just make sure you tell them why, so they know you’re not trying to replace them!
 You can then pass those descriptions up and down a level on the organisation chart to get a different perspective on the expectations for that role.

 Knowing what you are expected to do makes it easier to know when you are doing a good job, and that increases employee satisfaction.

 Education, training, certificates, licenses, experience, skills, awareness,… you’ll want to have records for these.